filecoin-project/test-vectors/README.md

 We check them in anyway, and we identify them explicitly in this manner:

-1. Their JSON files are prefixed with `x--`.
+1. Their JSON files are prefixed with `x--` (intended for easy browsing/identification by humans).
-2. The JSON representation displays a `hints` string array field containing the value `incorrect`.
+2. The JSON itself contains the value `incorrect` in the `hints` field (intended for machine-parsing).

 You can choose to ignore these vectors entirely, or you can explicitly negate the postcondition checks.
 Vectors that are "negateable" also carry the `negate`